Where New York City parents can learn about high-stakes testing in New York State and find tools for organizing their school communities

 Q: I’ve heard that if a large number of students opt out, our school could lose money or even be taken over by the state.
 Is this true?

-No school—in the entire United States—has ever lost funding due to opt-out, not even Title I schools with over 50% of students opting out.
-More than 90% of NYS school districts did not make the 95% participation rate mandated by the feds last year; none of them faced sanctions of any kind.
-Yet from day one we have heard this threat.
+More than 90% of NYS school districts did not make the 95% participation rate mandated by the feds last year.
+None of them faced sanctions of any kind yet this threat persists.

 Q: If high-performing students opt out of the tests, will it lower the evaluation scores of their teachers?

-Due to a moratorium, state test scores will not be used in teacher evaluations until 2019.
+Due to a moratorium, state test scores will not be used in annual teacher evaluations until 2019.

 When test scores are used, teachers are evaluated based on the growth that students show on tests.
 Strong students are unlikely to benefit teachers more than struggling students by taking the test.
-In fact, the highest-performing students, who have little room for test-score growth, are more likely to hurt a teacher’s score due to a “ceiling effect.”
+In fact, the highest-performing students, who have little room for test-score growth, may even hurt a teacher’s score due to a “ceiling effect.”

 Q: Will boycotting the tests jeopardize my child’s promotion or put her at risk for being sent to summer school?